 - Phone: 07 3817 2444

 - Phone: 07 3818 4800

-Visit the virtual and shared care referrals page to access Hospital in the Home information.
+Visit the virtual care, share care and HITH referrals page to access Hospital in the Home information.

 The Sexual Health and Blood Borne Virus (BBV) service is staffed by a multidisciplinary sexual health team which works to ensure a pro-active public health response in the areas of sexually transmitted infection, HIV AIDS and Hepatitis C.